rexledesma/rexledesma.github.io/_posts/2020-07-20-the-daca-precariat.md

 I have
 [played the part you have modelled](https://obamawhitehouse.archives.gov/the-press-office/2012/06/15/remarks-president-immigration) us to be.
 Yet missing papers continue to overshadow my totality.
-When will the ocean part and let me walk to dry land by my own, a land I can safely call home?
+When will the ocean part and let me walk by my own to dry land, a land I can safely call home?
 [Even after a supposedly favorable decision](https://www.nytimes.com/2020/06/18/us/DACA-dreamers-supreme-court-immigration.html), I can only sigh a small breath of relief, for again the proceedings of these recent events serve as a harsh reminder that my presence in America for the past